-The following papers each address an aspect of the subject of the thirteenth annual research policy retreat hosted by the Merrill Center: Regional Research Collaborations.
-We are pleased to continue this program that brings together university administrators and researcher-scientists for informal discussions that lead to the identification of pressing issues, understanding of different perspectives, and the creation of plans of action to enhance research productivity within our institutions.
-This year's focus is on regional collaboration in research: examples of successful collaborations, emerging large-scale regional collaborations and the circumstances contributing to successful collaborations.
-The 2009 Merrill retreat provided an opportune time to consider the implications of the increase in regional research collaborations, and how these collaborations are managed and fostered.
+The following papers each address an aspect of the subject of the fourteenth annual research policy retreat hosted by the Merrill Center: Sustaining and Enhancing the Research Mission of Public Universities.
+We are pleased to continue this program that brings together Chancellors, Provosts, university administrators and researcher-scientists for informal discussions that lead to the identification of pressing issues, understanding of different perspectives, and the creation of plans of action to enhance research productivity within our institutions.
+This year's focus is on the challenges regional Universities face in the effort to sustain and enhance their research missions.
+The 2010 Merrill retreat provided an opportune time to consider leadership strategies for best supporting our public universities in difficult times.